myreceiptt/nota-markdown/archived-oioi/2025/09/firewall-manager-playbook.md

 # MEMORANDUM OF UNDERSTANDING (MoU)

 **Between**
 **Prof. NOTA Inc. (PT.
-Suaka Dunia Raja)** — hereinafter "Prof. NOTA"
+Suaka Dunia Raja)**
+— hereinafter "Prof. NOTA"
-and
+and **[Partner/Client Name]**
-**[Partner/Client Name]** — hereinafter "the Partner"
+— hereinafter "the Partner"

 **Date:** [Insert Date]

 ---

 ## Purpose
-This MoU expresses the intention of both parties to collaborate in the field of [general scope, e.g. digital identity, blockchain ecosystem, cultural IP].
+This MoU expresses the intention of both parties to collaborate in the field of [general scope, e.g., digital identity, blockchain ecosystem, cultural IP].

 ---